Posts

 Image

 Introduction In any construction project, cost planning and control are built on estimates.
-It involves predicting the quantities of materials, labor, and associated costs before the actual work begins.
-Estimation ensures that resources are utilized effectively, budgets are adhered to, and projects can be funded.
+It involves estimating the quantities of materials, labor and associated costs before the actual work begins.
+Estimation ensures that resources are utilized effectively, budgets are adhered to and projects can be funded.
 In construction, approximate estimation and detailed estimation are the two primary types of estimation.
 Each serves a different purpose and is used at different stages of a project.
 This article explores the key differences between them in terms of purpose, process, accuracy, application, and more.
 1. Definition Approximate Estimation a rough estimate of a project's cost is called approximate estimation, or preliminary estimation.
-It is used in the early stages when only limited information is available, such as the area or volume of a proposed structure.
-The main aim is to determine whether the project is financially viable and worth pursuing.
-Detailed Estimation De...
+It is u...

 Need for Estimation and Costing in Construction